encode/httpcore/docs/contributing.md

 - Run `scripts/unasync` to generate the synchronous versions.
 Note the script is ran as part of other scripts as well, so you don't usually need to run this yourself.
-- Run the entire test suite as decribed below.
+- Run the entire test suite as described below.

 ## Testing and Linting